Indie is my german shepherd cross. I’ve had him since a puppy! And I thought it about time I introduce him to you guys properly.

 We all make mistakes, right?
 Luckily he’s not still angry at me…

-Indie is coming up for 4 years old!
+Indie’s just turned 5 years old!
 Despite this?
 He’s still a total goofball.
 He was neutered probably too young given the data on German Shepherds, but I followed veterinary advice.
 As a result, I do watch him daily for hip and elbow dysplasia – I’m a mum who cares too much, okay?!

 Indie is Raw fed, he has a little princess tummy bless him and can’t digest kibble or wet food.
 We went to the vet every second week for a while there due to the fact that he kept getting diarrhoea, and they … figured out nothing.
 We (luckily) had a fantastic raw shop close by and it was basically an overnight miracle.

 Everything went right and Indie started growing again (hooray!) and came out as my gorgeous woof you see today.